 “That’s like me deciding I’ve done an OK job, so I leave the project without giving it my best effort to the very end.
-That does not cut in the business world.”
+That does not cut it in the business world.”

 “Damn these pampered players.
 If they opt out early, they need to pay the scholarship back.”

 “I thought the intent of college was to get a degree, football should come second!”

 “He won’t have played for over a year when the draft happens.
 Will teams really trust the skill of someone they haven’t seen for 16 months?”

 “These kids come to LSU – free tuition, free training, free PT, free tutoring, free food, free strength training, free healthcare, free mentoring, free psychiatrists, free everything.
 I don’t think they should be able to opt out before four years, I think the whole NCAA needs to change.”

 According to their Facebook and Twitter profile pictures, do you know what all these posts have in common?

 They were made by mostly elderly “get off my lawn” white people who can’t understand that a 20-year-old black football player projected to sign a contract worth at least $30 million along with almost a $20 million signing bonus (if Chase’s top five draft projection pick holds up) feels like he has nothing to prove to NFL scouts in a COVID-19 10-game abbreviated season that may or may not be completed.

 Walking out three weeks before the season sends a message to an NFL owner?

 Chase’s mind-blowing skill set and a staff full of LSU coaches vouching for his exemplary work habits, leadership and personal conduct screams a louder message.